willtscott/inquire-boulder-chatbot/planning/project-journal.md

         * what is doc2vec?
             - An extension of the word2vec algorithm to sentences/paragraphs/documents that adds a unique document vector to the collection of word vectors and is trained simultaneously as the word vectors, resulting in a numeric representation of the document.
         * how is it useful here?
-            - I believe it will help differentiate between documents with similar words arranged in different orders.
-Doc2Vec saves memory by representing documents as a single vector rather than a collection of vectors for each of its words.
+            - The document vector provides a way to determine context of each word in the document.
+Doc2Vec also saves memory by representing documents as a single vector rather than a collection of vectors for each of its words.
 This creates a dense matrix instead of sparse ones.
         * what is the difference between KNN and Doc2vec?
-            - In Doc2Vec the model is trained on words' proximity to each other which helps recognize context.
+            - In Doc2Vec the model is trained on words' inclusion with each other in the same document, which later recognizes when the words are used in the similar/different contexts.
     e) what other scenarios are use cases for doc2vec based modeling approach?
-        *
+        * Web search,

 * Worked on resume, resume templates...
 * Connecting flask/ngrok/local NLP with Dialogflow - figured out correct request/JSON formats for fulfillment responses.